hanksudo/ShowMeThe/README.md

 - set custom condition, then send APNs or email to me.
 - custom widet
-- design a interface to give developer to write widget
+- design a interface to give developer to write widget then share do somebody